jupyter-server/enterprise_gateway/docs/source/docker.md

 # Install OS dependencies required for the kernel-wrapper.
 Missing
 # packages can be installed later only if container is running as
 # privileged user.
-RUN apt-get update && apt-get install -yq --no-install-recommands \
+RUN apt-get update && apt-get install -yq --no-install-recommends \
     build-essential \
     libsm6 \
     libxext-dev \